Republic of Crimea (Russia): Banks

-Free economic zone

-A Free Economic Zone has been established in the territory of the Republic of Crimea since 1 January 2015.

-By the end of 2017, the amount of investment in Crimea's free economic zone since early 2015, exceeded 100 billion rubles ($1.69 billion).
-At the beginning of 2019, 215 billion rubles ($3.3 billion) were attracted to the economy of Crimea.

 Tourism

 In 2014 about two million tourists holidayed in Crimea, including 300,000 Ukrainians.
 In 2013 3.5 million Ukrainian and 1.5 million Russian tourists visited Crimea.
 Tourism is the mainstay of the Crimean economy.
 In August 2014 Head of the Republic Aksyonov was confident that in 2015 Crimea would welcome "at least five million visitors – I have no doubts about that".
 Early August 2015 the press service of his government stated that in 2015 2.02 million tourists had visited Crimea (16.5% more than in 2014).
 They stated in January 2016 (that in 2015) more than 4 million tourists had vacationed in the peninsula.
-Over 6.4 million tourists visited Crimea in 2018.
+Over 6.4 million tourists visited Crimea in 2018, according to occupation authorities.

 Some tourists went home after an airbase attack in August 2022.
 Crimean Bridge explosion also influenced the tourists.